shiftproject/shift-cluster-setup/README.md

 shift-cluster remove
 ```

-Removes the installed files from the system.
+Removes all of the files installed as part of the installation process.
+Note that this will also remove any content pinned in your IPFS storage.

 #### Start